 ***Nominations are now open*** (closing date: 31 August 2018)

-The Amy Johnson Inspiration Award, launched in 2016, honours an individual who has made a truly remarkable achievement in furthering the diversity agenda within engineering and applied sciences.
-This award serves to recognise the efforts of an individual in inspiring more women to enter and/or remain in the engineering and technical professions.
-We welcome male nominees and those with no engineering qualifications, as well as engineers.
+The Amy Johnson Inspiration Award honours an individual who has made a truly remarkable achievement in furthering the diversity agenda within engineering and applied sciences.
+This award serves to recognise the efforts of an individual who is not an engineer in inspiring more women to enter and/or remain in the engineering and technical professions.
+We invite male nominees and those with no engineering qualifications to apply.

 Amy Johnson (1903-1941), was a famous English aviator and former WES President, and the first woman pilot to fly solo from Britain to Australia.
 Read more about Amy Johnson